“what if we treated all the -isms of inequity… as social addictions?”

 8- We make a list of persons who are currently harming us (materially, economically, physically, psychologically, spiritually) and/or structural impediments to equity we encounter regularly, and we commit to either improving those realities or eliminating them at the earliest possible convenience.

-9- We seek to eliminate or improve hostile or harmful dynamics wherever possible—the only exception being when to do so would somehow injure others or ourselves—and we solicit aid to remove when possible (or, if not, to overcome) structural impediments wherever encountered.
+9- We seek to eliminate or improve hostile or harmful dynamics wherever possible—the only exception being when to do so would somehow injure others or ourselves—and we solicit aid to remove when possible (or, if not, to subvert) structural impediments wherever encountered.

 For the historically privileged…